Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 RACE                    | [1-8] *See Notes* | The race of the student (self-reported) GENDER                  | [1,2] *See Notes* | The gender of the student (self-reported) STATUS                  | [1,2] *See Notes* | Code for full-time or part-time student based on the number of credit hours currently enrolled.
-SEMESTERS               | Integer[1-20]     | The current academic standing of the student as expressed by the number of semesters of completed coursework
 EARNED_CREDIT_HOURS     | Integer[1-1000]   | The total number of credit hours earned by each of the student GPA_CUMULATIVE          | Float[0-4.0]      | Cumulative university grade point average (float - four point scale - [0.00 - 4.00])
 GPA_SEMESTER            | Float[0-4.0]      | Semester university grade point average (float - four point scale - [0.00 - 4.00])